 On the one hand, synergies arise in the development of safe and securen products, as both areas place high demands on the diligence of development and predictable behaviour.
-On the other hand, it is necessary to weigh up the balance between a large number of opposing objectives of the safety concepts on a project-specific basis, which is shown in a table.
+On the other hand, it is necessary to weigh up the balance between a large number of opposing objectives of the safety and security concepts on a project-specific basis, which is shown in a table.

 Secure software must be developed through secure coding and this property must be proven in pen tests.

 After development, the support of the products over the product life cycle is supported by the Product Security Incidence Response Teams (PSIRT) in accordance with IEC 81001-5-1.
 The EU is currently planning the harmonisation of IEC 81001-5-1 with a target date of 24 May 2024, as reported by the Johner Institute.

 As trainers, we offer training courses on selected topics in medical technology via the “TÜV Süd Akademie”, e.g. “IT Security of Medical Devices”.

 For our customers, we have developed both diagnostic and therapeutic medical products for the most diverse areas of medical technology.
 You will find our expertise in anything involving electronic technology: In the OR, on intensive care units, in hospitals, and in the homecare sector.
 In infusion and medication pumps, gateways, medical robots, operating tables, surgical lamps, endoscopy systems.
 In small, mobile devices or large equipment.